 The cosy living room is homely and welcoming, with interesting bric-a-brac like vases, potted plants, candle-holders, and wall hangings.
 Its piece de resistance is the leaf green crockery cabinet with eye-catching china and storage jars.
 The villa offers entertainment options aplenty, including board games, complimentary WiFi, televisions and a music system (which can also double up as a party starter on the spacious terrace with a bar area that’s perfect to host a roof party).
 The terrace is also a great spot to chill and enjoy views of the surrounding foliage.

-Your stay includes a delicious local breakfast and the staff can arrange for lunch or dinner (Indian, Asian or western) prepared in-villa by a cook, if you so wish, at an extra charge.
+Your stay includes a delicious local breakfast and the staff can arrange for lunch or dinner (Indian, Asian or western) prepared in-villa by a cook (extra charge), if you so wish, at an extra charge.
 While there’s everything you need for a quiet holiday, if you wish to head out, North Goa’s buzzing beaches, shacks, bars and nightlife are only a short drive away.

 Cream and pink hues